rusenask/mirage/docs/pages/api.rst

     exec/cmds  (GET, POST)
        query args:
-           cmdfile: URL or a file under /static on the stubo server
+           cmdfile: URL or a file under /static on the mirage server
             + any user args will be made avaliable to the cmd file template
            session_id: session name to substitute within the cmdfile template, best to prefix this with scenario name if provided (optional)
        response: shows the list of commands (url, return_code) executed, see the Tracker page for responses